 - With an electric mixer, blend in corn mix until smooth.
 Add goat cheese and cumin and blend again until smooth.
 Set aside.

-- Place 3 tablespoons of chopped pork butt in middle of dough, running like a ridge from one end to the other.
+- Lay a corn husk out on a cutting board.
+Place 4 tablespoons of dough in center.
+Press dough out into a rectangle about ⅓ inch thick.
+Place 3 tablespoons chopped pork butt in middle of dough, running like a ridge from one end to the other.
 Roll tamale dough and husk around and tie each end with a strip of corn husk so tamale looks wrapped like a piece of hard candy.

 - Steam tamales for 45 minutes.
 Remove and serve immediately.
 They can also be cooled, frozen, and re-heated for up to 3 months.